 Optimizing your sales cycle isn’t an exact process and will take plenty of refining to ensure you’ve got every stage down to a predictable level.
 When businesses start, their sales activities are often sporadic, meaning they don’t know the average length of their sales cycle.

 However, at its most basic level, a sales cycle length is the total number of days it takes for a deal to close.
-Why’s this important?
+Why is this important?
 Well, as Peter Drucker said, “If you can’t measure it, you can’t improve it!”

 Not sure where you might fit?
 Discover the three most common types of sales cycle lengths below:

-• Conventional sales cycle: within the range of 4-6 months and often follows the sales cycle process outlined above to maintain this length.
+- Conventional sales cycle: within the 4-6 months range and often follows the sales cycle process outlined above to maintain this length.

-• Complete sales cycle: is when your sales cycle can’t always be short because reps may need to insert additional steps, or spend the majority of their time trying to reach the decision-maker of a company and, therefore, can take longer than a year.
+- Complete sales cycle: This is when your sales cycle can’t always be short because reps may need to insert additional steps or spend most of their time trying to reach the decision-maker of a company, which can take longer than a year.

 Tips for Accelerating the Sales Cycle Stages

 You may agree that sales should be a marathon, not a sprint.
-But in our work with international sales teams, managers, and leaders, a question always comes up repeatedly: “how can I shorten my sales cycle?”
+But a question always arises in our work with international sales teams, managers, and leaders: “How can I shorten my sales cycle?”

-Having an efficient, reliable, and consistent sales cycle that is optimized, is crucial for determining which parts of your sales process are working and which aren’t.
-By analyzing your sales cycle at a deeper level, you can determine where bottlenecks begin and the cause of delays in making the sale.
+Having an efficient, reliable, and consistent sales cycle that is optimized is crucial for determining which parts of your sales process are working and which aren’t.
+By analyzing your sales cycle deeper, you can determine where bottlenecks begin and the cause of delays in making the sale.

 1. Score Leads